 - The fourth and subsequent days for passengers on extended charters

-- This graph does not include coral viewing activities, scenic flights or transfer passengers (eg. Ferry passengers).
+- These graphs do not include transfer passengers (eg. Ferry passengers).

 - The data presented has not been validated.